Methuselah Foundation: Monetary support

 Due to the close relationship between the Methuselah Foundation and SENS Research Foundation and their common activities, there are sometimes misunderstandings about their budgets, directions, and amounts of donations which can be distributed between these organizations for various purposes.

 In 2004, the Methuselah Foundation began a donor initiative called "The Methuselah 300" ("The 300"), a community of philanthropic donors pledging $25,000 over 25 years, at a minimum of $1,000 annually, toward the organization.
 The initiative was named after the 300 Spartans who held the pass at Thermopylae in 480 BC during the Greco-Persian War.
 In addition, in 2015, the foundation began memorializing The 300 donors with a monument at St. Thomas Island in the U.S. Virgin Islands.

 On September 16, 2006, Peter Thiel, co-founder and former CEO of the online payments system PayPal, announced that he was pledging $3.5 million to the Methuselah Foundation and the SENS programs "to support scientific research into the alleviation and eventual reversal of the debilities caused by aging".

 In 2007, Justin Bonomo, a professional poker player, pledged 5% of his tournament winnings to SENS research.

 In January 2018, the anonymous principal of the Pineapple Fund donated $1 million to the Methuselah Foundation, in addition to $2 million donated to SENS Research Foundation.

-On May 12, 2021, Vitalik Buterin, a cryptocurrency scientist and magnate, made a series of donations to the foundation.
+On May 12, 2021, Vitalik Buterin, a co-founder of ethereum and transhumanist, made a series of donations to the foundation.
 The three transfers, made minutes apart, contained 432 trillion Dogelon Mars, worth about $336 million at the time of transfer, and two transfers of 1000 Ether in total, worth more than $2 million.